Technology Innovation Institute: AI and Digital Science Research Centre

-The primary domain of operation of the Digital Science Research Centre is in the field of Data science, Computing science, Telecom Science and Cyber-Security Science.
-It has three units: the AI cross-center Unit, the Digital Security Unit and the Digital Telecom Unit and was founded by Prof. Merouane Debbah.
-The AI cross-center unit pioneers intelligence in all sectors with 5 programs: Theory and Algorithms, Data Driven Technologies and Intelligent Systems, Exascale Models, Perception, Sensing and Planning as well as AI for good.
-The Digital Security Unit devises Automated and autonomous Vulnerability Detection and Mitigation techniques for software and embedded devices.
+The primary domains of operation of the AI and Digital Science Research Centre are in the fields of data science, computing science, telecommunications and cyber security.
+It was founded by Professor Merouane Debbah.

+The center has three units: the AI Cross-Center Unit, the Digital Security Unit and the Digital Telecom Unit.
+The AI Cross-Center Unit does work involving Large Language Model training, evaluation, deployment, and alignment.
+The Digital Security Unit devises automated and autonomous vulnerability detection and mitigation techniques for software and embedded devices.
 Finally, The Digital Telecom Unity develops advances communication systems for 5G and 6G systems as well as connected vehicles.

-The center was pioneer for the development of Large Language Models (LLM) (NOOR being the first Largest LLM in Arabic as well as FALCON LLM) in the UAE.
+In 2022, the center launched 'Noor,' which at the time was the world's largest Arabic natural language processing model.
+They have also released a number of large language models under the name 'Falcon', including Falcon H1 Arabic and Falcon Reasoning.